 Just a simple roll of tape can provide instant relief from shin pain.
-Premiership physiotherapist Neal Reynolds demonstrates a simple shin splints taping technique that can be applied before training or to help take the strain off the shin when resting.
+Elite Physiotherapist Neal Reynolds demonstrates a simple shin splints taping technique that can be applied before training or to help take the strain off the shin when resting.

 The following guidelines for shin splints taping are for information purposes only.
 We recommend seeking professional advice before attempting any self treatment.
 Taping shin splints is a great way to provide support and relief from pain originating at the lower third of the inside side of the shin bone or tibia.

 All that is required is a simple roll of 2.5cm or 1 inch non stretch zinc oxide tape.
 Slightly wider 3.8cm or 1.5 inch tape can be used for larger legs but the 1 inch size should be fine for everyone.